 Software upgrades needed for all platforms

-If Ruby and NodeJS are in place, some packages are to be upgraded to more current versions.
-Install all packages system-wide with their respective product installation pathes.
+If Ruby and NodeJS are in place, some packages needs to be upgraded to more current versions.
+Install all packages system-wide with their respective product installation paths.

 Upgrades needed for Ruby < v2.7